Skip to main content

 Stein Tree Offers Skilled Tree Care for Residents of Pennsylvania and Delaware

 Stein Tree Service’s professionals are passionate about tree care and about preserving our native environment.
 Our certified arborists and other tree care specialists are trained and have a great deal of experience with determining if your trees and plants are healthy.
-We are certified to treat for emerald ash borer in Pennsylvania and Delaware, and we provide whatever tree care service is needed to preserve the vitality of your plants and trees, from inspection, to tree removal and stump grinding.
+We are certified to treat for emerald ash borer in Pennsylvania, Delaware and Maryland, and we provide whatever tree care service is needed to preserve the vitality of your plants and trees, from inspection, to tree removal and stump grinding.
 Contact us for more information about native trees or to schedule a free tree care consultation.

 Tree care involves dangerous tasks, especially for those who are inexperienced.
 The Tree Care Industry Association (TCIA) claimed that 153 tree care-related occupational incidents occurred in 2016, and almost half, 93, proved fatal.
 These incidents occurred among trained professionals, so they could certainly happen when untrained people attempt hazardous tasks.
 Whenever you need to have tree care services performed in your landscape, play it safe and hire someone who cares for trees as a profession, like a certified arborist.